chatwoot/docs/docs/product/channels/live-chat/integrations/dialogflow.md

 ## Creating a Dialogflow bot

-The following section guides you through creating a Dialoflow bot for Chatwoot.
+The following section guides you through creating a Dialogflow bot for Chatwoot.

 ### Create a new agent
 Go to [Dialogflow Console](https://dialogflow.cloud.google.com).
 We will be using Dialogflow Essentials for this article.
 Click on "Create new agent".
 It would show options as shown below.